Our Frequently Asked Questions

 Read More

-Why would a patient want to obtain medical records?
-Medical records, also known as health records, include all of a patient’s documented medical care and history as collected by a medical facility.
-(1).
+Medical records include all of a patient’s documented medical care and history as collected by a medical facility (1).
 These include doctor’s notes, test results, billing information, lab reports, and more.
-As a patient, you may want to view and obtain...
+Why would a patient want to obtain their medical records?
+You may want to view and obtain your medical records to see details about...

 Read More